 Learn more about our User Content and Conduct Policies.

-What happens when a Google+ profile is suspended
+What happens when a Google+ profile or page is suspended

-When your profile is suspended, other people on Google+ can't see your profile.
+When your profile or page is suspended, other people on Google+ can't see it.

 You can still sign in to Google+ and see what other people share, but you won't be able to do things like: